wijnandb/15-a-day/content/books/powerful-teaching-unleash-the-science-of-learning.md

 affiliatelink: https://www.amazon.com/dp/B07RV6S4NP?tag=brtt-20
 categories: ['book']
 ---
-Certainly!
-Here's the overview of *Powerful Teaching: Unleash the Science of Learning* by Patrice M. Bain and Pooja K. Agarwal in markdown format:

----

 ## Summary

 *Powerful Teaching: Unleash the Science of Learning* is an insightful exploration into evidence-based educational strategies that enhance student learning.
 Authors Patrice M. Bain and Pooja K. Agarwal leverage their experience and research in cognitive science to present practical techniques that teachers can implement in the classroom.
 The book emphasizes the importance of retrieval practice, spacing, feedback-driven metacognition, and interleaving as key strategies to improve learning outcomes.
 Through a blend of theory and practical application, the authors aim to transform traditional teaching methods to foster a deeper understanding and retention of knowledge in students.